lewinfox/lambdar/README.md

 * Writes a `_lambdar.yml` file to the project root dir, which contains all the params needed
   * Main function identifier
   * Package list
-  * Linux package list?
-If you need extra stuff?
+  * Linux package list, if needed
   * Data files to be included in the container
 * Once the `_lambdar.yml` file is ready, `lambdar` uses it to generate a `Dockerfile`
 * Once the `Dockerfile` is ready, use `docker` to build a container.